The AI Noise Machine

 This one sounds like rigorous thinking.
 It is often the opposite.
 Frontier labs appear to be operating under economics that are shaky at best.
 The traditional compute scaling laws that made the exponential story credible are showing clear diminishing returns.
 The energy demands implied by continued scaling are enormous, with no clear solution in sight.

 None of this means the models stop improving.
 The current generation is capable in ways that matter.
-That is still far off from making "exponential improvement continuing indefinitely" a true claim.
+That is still far from making indefinite exponential improvement a valid claim.
 It is a rhetorical move, borrowed credibility from a trend that may already be flattening, deployed to shut down questions that deserve answers.
 Ask someone making this claim to explain the scaling hypothesis, the current wall in synthetic data, or what happens to inference costs at the next capability tier.
 Most cannot.
 The exponential is doing a lot of work.

 What the noise machine actually costs

-You can already see it.
 I recently asked a developer at a large technology company whether they used AI coding tools.
 They did not.
 Their first exposure came during peak hype, when social media was declaring software engineering dead.
 If your introduction to a tool is this will replace you rather than this may help you, you approach it defensively.
-The gap between the fantasy and the reality hardened into scepticism.
-The noise creates the conditions for its own rejection.
+The gap between the fantasy and the reality hardened into scepticism that no amount of genuine capability will easily undo.

 The opposite failure is just as dangerous.
 Organisations that buy too deeply into being AI-native are making a larger bet than they realise.
-If too much junior work disappears into agents and automation, you don't simply gain efficiency.
-You interrupt the process by which people become capable.
-Judgement is built through repetition, mistakes, and gradual contact with reality.
+If too much junior work disappears into agents and automation, you interrupt the process by which people become capable.
+Judgement is built through repetition and mistakes and contact with reality.
 Deny a generation that formative experience and the short-term productivity gain may cost long-term institutional competence.

 The broader danger is that the people most exhausted by AI hype may be the least able to recognise the real changes when they arrive.
-After enough inflated promises and theatrical demos, many will file the whole subject under noise, and meet the genuine shifts unequipped, caught between a mythology they rightly rejected and a reality they failed to prepare for.
+After enough inflated promises and theatrical demos, many will file the whole subject under noise, and meet the coming shifts unprepared, caught between a mythology they rightly rejected and a reality they failed to prepare for.

-AI is too consequential for the loudest voices to be the least honest.
+AI is too consequential to be narrated by the loudest and least honest voices.

 Footnotes